Lights Out (2016 film): Plot

 Rebecca finds a box of medical records and research in Paul's office, which reveal that Sophie was admitted to a mental hospital as a child.
 While there, she befriended a young patient named Diana, who suffered from a severe skin condition that meant she could not go out in sunlight.
 It was believed that she was evil and was able to "get into people's heads" since Diana's father committed suicide after Diana influenced him to do so.
 In the end, Diana was accidentally reduced to ashes by the hospital staff when they tried to perform an experimental treatment on her under intense light.
 Sophie has a conversation with Martin, who was taken back to their mother by the CPS agent, and she decides to allow Martin to meet Diana after turning the light off.
 However, Martin is frightened by Diana and runs away from them back to Rebecca's place.

 Rebecca, her boyfriend Bret, and Martin stage an intervention with Sophie about how she is letting Diana haunt them.
 Sophie becomes irate but secretly asks Rebecca for help, as Diana will not let Sophie go.
 The group stays the night at Sophie's, intending to get her help in the morning.
 To avoid an attack from Diana during the night, they rig the house to be as brightly lit as possible, but this proves useless when Diana cuts the power of the whole neighborhood.
 She traps Rebecca and Martin in the basement and attempts to kill Bret.
 Despite being injured, Bret escapes by shining the headlight of his car and drives away.
 Later, Sophie confronts Diana, trying to tell her to spare her children, but is knocked unconscious by Diana when she tries to take her medicine.
-In the basement, Martin and Rebecca find a black-light; Rebecca is able to clearly see Diana with it, but realizes it is not powerful enough to ward her off.
+In the basement, Martin and Rebecca find a blacklight; Rebecca is able to clearly see Diana with it, but realizes it is not powerful enough to ward her off.

 Bret returns with two police officers.
 When the officers free Martin and Rebecca from the basement, they also see the shadow of Diana and try to go after her, but she kills them.
 Rebecca and Martin exit the house, but Martin insists on getting Sophie out as well.
 Rebecca goes back alone for her mother.
 As she climbs the stairs, Diana reveals that she killed Rebecca's father years ago because, like Paul, he tried to help Sophie recover from her trauma.
-She injures Rebecca for trying to do the same, but as Diana prepares to kill her, Sophie, who has recovered, appears with a gun from one of the dead officers and shoots at Diana, who says that can't harm her, to which Sophie replies, "This will.
-There's no you without me."
-Sophie has realized she is the tether for Diana to exist in the real world and kills herself to save Rebecca and Martin.
+She injures Rebecca for trying to do the same and prepares to kill her.
+Then Sophie, who has regained consciousness, appears with a gun from one of the dead officers and shoots at Diana, which has no effect.
+Sophie realizes she is the tether for Diana to exist in the real world and turns the gun on herself, killing herself to save Rebecca and Martin.
 As Sophie's body falls, Diana vanishes from existence.